-With the appointment of each new executive, the Compensation Committee considered the appropriate level of salary, short-term incentive ("STI") and long-term incentive ("LTI") levels and consulted with their independent compensation consultant where appropriate to ensure that compensation levels for individuals in new roles reflected the Company's compensation goals for each position.
-When Ms. Owen was appointed to serve as CEO, the Compensation Committee also discussed her compensation and individual incentive goals with all other independent members of the Board.
-The Compensation Committee approved the compensation for all new NEOs in 2023 prior to their appointment.
+The Compensation Committee considered the appropriate level of salary, short-term incentive ("STI") and long-term incentive ("LTI") levels and consulted with their independent compensation consultant where appropriate to ensure that compensation levels for individuals reflected the Company's compensation goals for each position.

-2023 Results Reflect a Challenging Environment
+2024 Results Reflect a Challenging Business Environment

-Our executive compensation programs are designed to reflect performance, and our 2023 results fell short of the challenging annual and multi-year performance targets set by the Compensation Committee.
-Reflecting the Company's commitment to pay for performance, the Company's financial outcomes resulted in our NEOs achieving only a portion of the compensation targets established by our Compensation Committee for 2023.
+Our executive compensation programs are designed to reward performance, and our 2024 results fell short of the challenging annual and multi-year performance targets set by the Compensation Committee.
+Reflecting the Company's commitment to pay for performance, the Company's financial outcomes resulted in our NEOs achieving only a portion of the compensation targets established by our Compensation Committee for 2024.